 Acting Captain Wagenknecht provided explanation on the findings of the two allegations:

-Regarding to allegation 2, preponderance of evidence show that the Appellant was not punched or kneed in the back by Officer A
+Regarding allegation 2, preponderance of evidence shows that the Appellant was not punched or kneed in the back by Officer A

-Regarding to allegation 3, Officer A was justified to use pepper spray based on the Directive 1010.20.
-Officer A stated that he used pepper spray twice against the Appellant because he saw the Appellant had pushed another Officer and wanted to the Appellant to back off.
-Officer A then deployed pepper spray the against the female because he thought she was trying to “unarrest” the Appellant
+Regarding allegation 3, Officer A was justified to use pepper spray based on the Directive 1010.20.
+Officer A stated that he used pepper spray twice against the Appellant because he saw the Appellant had pushed another Officer and wanted the Appellant to back off.
+Officer A then deployed pepper spray against the female because he thought she was trying to “unarrest” the Appellant

 Director Severe mentioned that IPR made multiple attempts to locate the Appellant between the case file review and tonight’s hearing: